telekom-security/tpotce/README.md

 <a name="staytuned"></a>
 # Stay tuned ...
 We will be releasing a new version of T-Pot about every 6-12 months.

+<a name="testimonial"></a>
+# Testimonial
+One of the greatest feedback we have gotten so far is by one of the Conpot developers:<br>
+***"[...]
+I highly recommend T-Pot which is ... it's not exactly a swiss army knife .. it's more like a swiss army soldier, equipped with a swiss army knife.
+Inside a tank.
+A swiss tank. [...]"***

 <a name="funfact"></a>
 # Fun Fact